 Absolutely no make up on the left, only foundation on the right:

-There you go!
+There you go, an all natural homemade foundation powder!
 Have fun.
 And enjoy how yummy your face will smell, too.

 NOTE: Due to an never-ending cesspool of spam, I have made the tough decision to close comments 14 days after the original posting of all posts.
 Sorry to anyone left out of the conversation.
 I just needed to spend less time monitoring spam and more time with my kids.
 Best wishes, Robin!